zowe/docs-site/docs/extend/extend-desktop/zlux-workshop-user-browser.md

 Applications in Zowe can be useful and provide insight all by themselves, but a big advantage to using the Zowe Desktop is that applications can track and share context by user interaction.
 By having the foreground application request the application best suited for a task, the requested application can perform the task with context regarding the task data and purpose and you can accomplish a complex task by simple and intuitive means.

-In the case of this tutorial, we're not only trying find a list of employees in a company (as was shown in the last step where the Grid was added and populated with the REST API), but to filter that list to find those employees who are best suited to the task we need to accomplish.
+In the case of this tutorial, we are not only trying find a list of employees in a company (as was shown in the last step where the Grid was added and populated with the REST API), but to filter that list to find those employees who are best suited to the task we need to accomplish.
 So, our user browser application needs to be enhanced with two new abilities:

 - Filter the user list to show only those users that meet the filter
-- Send the subset of users selected in the list back to the App that requested a user list.
+- Send the subset of users selected in the list back to the application that requested a user list.

 How do we do either task?
 Application-to-application communication!
 Applications can communicate with other applications in a few ways, but can be categorized into two interaction groups:

-1. Launching an App with a context of what it should do
+1. Launching an application with a context of what it should do
-1. Messaging an App that's already open to a request or alert it of something
+1. Messaging an application that is already open to a request or alert it of something

 In either case, the application framework provides Actions as the objects to perform the communication.
-Actions not only define what form of communication should happen, but between which Apps.
+Actions not only define what form of communication should happen, but between which applications.
 Actions are issued from one application, and are fulfilled by a target application.
 But, because there might be more than one instance or window of an application open, there are Target Modes:

-- Open a new App window, where the message context is delivered in the form of a Launch Context
+- Open a new application window, where the message context is delivered in the form of a Launch Context
-- Message a particular, or any of the currently open instances of the target App
+- Message a particular, or any of the currently open instances of the target application

 ### Adding the Starter application

 In order to facilitate app-to-app communication, we need another application with which to communicate.
 A 'starter' application is provided which can be [found on github](https://github.com/zowe/workshop-starter-app).

-As we did previously in the [Adding Your application to the Desktop](#adding-your-app-to-the-desktop) section, we need to move the application files to a location where they can be included in our `zlux-example-server`.
+As we did previously in the [Adding Your application to the Desktop](#adding-your-app-to-the-desktop) section, we need to move the application files to a location where they can be included in our `zlux-app-server`.
 We then need to add to the `plugins` folder in the example server and re-deploy.

-1. Clone or download the starter app under the `zlux` folder
+1. Clone or download the starter application under the `zlux` folder

 - `git clone https://github.com/zowe/workshop-starter-app.git`

-2. Navigate to starter app and build it as before
+2. Navigate to starter application and build it as before.

 - Install packages with `cd webClient` and then `npm install`
 - Build the project using `npm start`

-2. Next navigate to the `zlux-example-server`:
+2. Next navigate to the `zlux-app-server`:

-- create a new file under `/zlux-example-server/plugins/org.openmainframe.zowe.workshop-starter.json`
+- create a new file under `/zlux-app-server/plugins/org.openmainframe.zowe.workshop-starter.json`
 - Edit the file to contain:

 ```json